Abidali Neemuchwala

-Abidali Neemuchwala (born 8 December 1967) is an Indian business executive.
+Abidali Zainuddin Neemuchwala (born 8 December 1967) is an Indian business executive.
 He was the chief executive officer (CEO) and managing director (MD) of Wipro from February 2016 to June 2020.
 On 31 January 2020, Wipro announced that he would be stepping down due to family commitments, once a successor is appointed.

 Neemuchwala, who had been group president and chief operating officer (COO) of Wipro from April 2015, was appointed CEO with effect from 1 February 2016.
 He previously was the CEO of the BPO division of Tata Consultancy Services Limited.

 Education

 Neemuchwala has a bachelor's in engineering (BE) degree in Electronics and Communication Engineering from National Institute of Technology, Raipur, and a master's degree in Industrial Management from the Indian Institute of Technology, Bombay.

 Career

 TCS

 Neemuchwala joined Tata Consultancy Services (TCS) in 1992 after graduating from IIT Bombay and worked there for 23 years, rising to the head of business process services.
 Mentored by the then TCS CEO and current chairman of Tata Sons, Natarajan Chandrasekaran, Neemuchwala was instrumental in turning around the fortunes of TCS BPO.
 His working style is often compared to that of Chandrasekaran.
 He was awarded the BPO CEO of the Year in 2010 and 2012.
 At TCS, Neemuchwala was responsible for over 12 percent of the company's revenues.
 He was honoured by the Shared Services Organisation of IPQC for his contribution to the industry.